Moving to college checklist

 With two months left before the big day, it’s time to start taking things seriously and start talking about the mechanics of the move.
 How exactly will you be getting yourself and all your stuff to college?
 You may want to drive yourself if you plan on using your car while studying.
 Or you may want your parents to drive you to save yourself the stress and trouble.
 And if all that sounds like too much work, you should probably consider booking residential movers to help you out.
 Your stuff may not even fit into a family car anyway, so you’ll most likely at least need to rent a truck or a trailer.

 If you are, indeed, going to be relying on professional help in some capacity, now is the time to book it.
 Moving companies have busy schedules and you don’t want to find yourself without one when you really need it.
 So find one that suits your needs and book them early.
+Your moving labor in Memphis will be glad that you called in advance and booked their services on time.
+Don’t wait until the last second!

 And speaking of all the things you’ll be bringing with you, what exactly are you planning on packing?
 You may want to start thinking about that.
 Write out a packing list early so you won’t have to stress about it when the time comes for actually packing everything up.
 Putting it on paper should help you stay organized.
+Also, consider making a realistic timeline for your packing checklist.
+Always leave a bit of excess time.

 What to bring when moving to college